DeepLabCut/DeepLabCut/docs/installation.md

 You first **need to decide if you want to use a CPU or GPU for your models**: (Note, you can also use the CPU-only for project management and labeling the data!
 Then, for example, use Google Colaboratory GPUs for free (read more [here](https://github.com/DeepLabCut/DeepLabCut/tree/master/examples#demo-4-deeplabcut-training-and-analysis-on-google-colaboratory-with-googles-gpus) and there are a lot of helper videos on [our YouTube channel!](https://www.youtube.com/playlist?list=PLjpMSEOb9vRFwwgIkLLN1NmJxFprkO_zi)).

   - **CPU?** Great, jump to the next section below!

-  - **GPU?**  If you want to use your own GPU (i.e., a GPU is in your workstation), then you need to be sure you have a CUDA compatible GPU and CUDA installed.
+  - **GPU?**  If you want to use your own GPU (i.e., a GPU is in your workstation), then you need to be sure you have a CUDA compatible GPU, CUDA, and cuDNN installed.
 Please note, which CUDA you install depends on what version of tensorflow you want to use.
 So, please check "GPU Support" below carefully.
-Then, use the GPU conda file.
+Note, DeepLabCut is up to date with the latest CUDA and tensorflow versions!

-  - **DIY:** For the experts, it's also on pypi, simply `pip install 'deeplabcut[gui]'` (and have tensorflow 1.x and wxPython also installed) for DeepLabCut + GUI.
+  - **DIY:** For the experts that want DLC in a different custom environment, it's also on pypi, simply `pip install 'deeplabcut[gui]'` (and have Tensorflow and wxPython also installed) for DeepLabCut + GUI.
 Deeplabcut without the GUIs can be installed with `pip install deeplabcut`.
-The only other requirement is having TensorFlow 1.x installed.
-See more at the bottom as well.
+See more Tips at the bottom as well.

 ### CPU or GPU:

 (A) Download/git clone this repo (in the terminal/cmd program, while **in a folder** you wish to place DeepLabCut To git clone type: ``git clone https://github.com/DeepLabCut/DeepLabCut.git``).
-Note, this can be anywhere, even downloads is fine.
+Note, this can be anywhere, even downloads is fine OR just click [HERE](http://www.mackenziemathislab.org/s/DEEPLABCUT.yaml) to download the conda file.

 (B) Now, in Terminal (or Anaconda Command Prompt for windows users), go to the folder named ``conda-environments`` using the command "`cd`" (which stands for change directory).
-For example, if you downloaded or cloned the repo onto your Desktop, the command may look like:
+For example, if you cloned the repo onto your Desktop, the command may look like:

-``cd C:\Users\YourUserName\Desktop\DeepLabCut\conda-environments``
+``cd C:\Users\YourUserName\Desktop\DeepLabCut\conda-environments`` or downloaded it from deeplabcut.org: ``cd C:\Users\YourUserName\Downloads``

 To get the location right, a cool trick is to drag the folder and drop it into Terminal.
 Alternatively, you can (on Windows) hold SHIFT and right-click > Copy as path, or (on Mac) right-click and while in the menu press the OPTION key to reveal Copy as Pathname.

-(C) Now, depending on which file you want to use type:

-``conda env create -f DLC-CPU.yaml``

-or if **with GPUs**, see "GPU Support" with items you need to do first, then:
+(C) Now, in the terminal run:

-``conda env create -f DLC-GPU.yaml``
+``conda env create -f DEEPLABCUT.yaml``

 (D) You can now use this environment from anywhere on your comptuer (i.e. no need to go back into the conda- folder).
 Just enter your environment by running:

-- Ubuntu/MacOS: ``source/conda activate nameoftheenv`` (i.e. on your Mac: ``conda activate DLC-CPU``)
+- Ubuntu/MacOS: ``source/conda activate nameoftheenv`` (i.e. on your Mac: ``conda activate DEEPLABCUT``)
-- Windows: ``activate nameoftheenv`` (i.e. ``activate DLC-GPU``)
+- Windows: ``activate nameoftheenv`` (i.e. ``activate DEEPLABCUT``)

-Now you should see (`nameofenv`) on the left of your teminal screen, i.e. ``(dlc-macOS-CPU) YourName-MacBook...``
+Now you should see (`nameofenv`) on the left of your teminal screen, i.e. ``(DEEPLABCUT) YourName-MacBook...``
 NOTE: no need to run pip install deeplabcut, as it is already installed!!! :)

 **Great, that's it!
 DeepLabCut is installed!**